 Access and transparency

-33. When receiving, the candidate has the right of access to his or her own examination answers.
+33. When receiving, the candidate has the right to access his or her own examination answers.
 The right of access follows Chapter IV of the Public Administration Act.
 Applications for access must be in writing and sent through the flight school.

 34. Access shall be made at the Civil Aviation Authority's premises in Bodø by further agreement.

 35. The permitted aids for access are the same as for the examination.
 In addition, the candidate or the representative may use textbooks and syllabuses.
-However, it is not allowed to use a PC, mobile phone or other equipment with communication capability.
+However, using a PC, mobile phone or other equipment with communication capability is not allowed.

-37. Candidates who take the examination for the Norwegian Civil Aviation Authority may complain about the assessment after the results are given.
+37. Candidates who take the Norwegian Civil Aviation Authority examination may complain about the assessment after the results are given.
 The right to appeal the results follows Chapter VI of the Public Administration Act.
 A complaint must be in writing and sent through the flight school.

-38. Comments made in the exam system during the exam may be use as a supplement when processing complaints.
+38. Comments made in the exam system during the exam may be used as a supplement when processing complaints.

-39. If a complaint causes more than 15% of the total number of questions in a subject to be canceled, the Norwegian Civil Aviation Authority will consider whether the examination in the subject should be canceled.
+39. If a complaint causes more than 15 % of the total number of questions in a subject to be cancelled, the Norwegian Civil Aviation Authority will consider whether the examination in the subject should be cancelled.

 41. Complaints concerning computer-technical matters must be registered with the exam invigilator before the candidate leaves the examination room on the examination day.
 Complaints received after this will be rejected.

-42. If the examination is cancelled after paragraphs 40 and 41, the candidate is given the opportunity to re-sit the examination.
-Canceled examination is not considered an attempt and no new fee is required for this examination.
+42. If the examination is cancelled after paragraphs 40 and 41, the candidate can re-sit the examination.
+A cancelled examination is not considered an attempt, and no new fee is required for this examination.